Last summer, we took our boys fishing for the first time. They seemed to be kind of bored with it...until my youngest reeled in a catfish.

 Washington Township Park in Avon has not one, but two half-acre ponds, both stocked by the Department of Natural Resources.
 This park has hosted Family Learn to Fish activities in the past and is another great spot for fishing with young kids.

-It's the perfect time to take your family fishing; the Indiana Department of Natural Resources has made June 6 and 7 a free fishing weekend, so you can fish without a license.
-Keep in mind that outside of these days, anglers over the age of 17 are required to have a fishing license.
+Keep in mind that outside of the Indiana Department of Natural Resources' free fishing days, anglers over the age of 17 are required to have a fishing license.
 You can determine what type of license you need on the Indiana DNR website.

 Hopefully your day of fishing will lead to some big fish and big stories to tell!